Lucena Cathedral: History

 The parish of Saint Ferdinand in Lucena traces its roots to its first parish priest, Franciscan friar Fray Mariano Granja, when he himself made a proposal to establish a separate town and parish from Tayabas, where he was serving as parish priest before being transferred to Lucena.
 The proposal was sought by the principalias from the barrios of Cotta, Iyam Silangan, Ilayang Dupay, Ibabang Dupay, Gulang-gulang and other smaller barrios.
 On March 1, 1881, the decree establishing the parish of Lucena was released by Casimiro Herrero Pérez, then bishop of Caceres.
 The first church, which was made of half masonry and half wood, was constructed from May 1882 until July 1884 through the savings of Fr.
 Granja.
 However, this was damaged by a typhoon a few years later.
 On May 24, 1887, a fire razed the church, and in the same year, the convent of wood and masonry was also charred by fire.
 The church and convent were reconstructed in November 1887 and by Fr.
 Teodoro Fernandez in 1891, respectively.
 Aside from the church, Fr.
 Granja is also credited for the construction and founding of the following: the tribunal made of stone and wood, cemetery made of stone, a primary school for boys and girls built with wooden planks, a Franciscan tertiary women-managed hospital, and a college for women, which were all likewise funded by his incomes and stipends while serving in Tayabas.
 Under the helm of Msgr.
 Pedrito Baldovino, a new convent adjacent to the cathedral was built.
 During the terms of Msgr.
 Oscar Leaño and Msgr.
 Leandro Castro, the Bishop Alfredo Maria Obviar Building and the Edificio de San Fernando were constructed, respectively.
-The parish of Lucena became a cathedral when the eponymous diocese was founded in 1950 and is considered an enduring physical representation of the diocese.
+The parish of Lucena became a cathedral when the eponymous diocese was founded in 1950.